9 Bugs That Look Like Black Sesame Seeds (or Poppy Seeds)

 One of the most dreaded household pests out there, bed bugs resemble dark, reddish brown sesame or apple seeds.
 Their eggs are tiny but are also shaped like tiny white sesame seeds.
 When you see one bed bug, you can be assured there are more.

 Despite their reputation for infesting the bedroom, bed bugs are also known to invade other rooms.
-The good news is that their infamy is based more on the annoyance of being bitten and how tough it can be to get rid of them than potential health risks.
+The good news is that their infamy is based more on the annoyance of bed bug bites and how tough it can be to get rid of a full-blown bed bug infestation than any potential health risks.

 Note that there are some other critters that look like bed bugs, some of which are actually related (such as the bat bug or chimney swift bug) that don’t actually bite humans.